SWI-Prolog/contrib-swiplcs/SwiPlCs/Readme_publish.txt

 	- change version in SwiPlCs-Documentation/build_bin_package.bat

 build and Test:
-- run FxCop with SWI-cs.FxCop
+- run FxCop with SWI-cs.FxCop or code analyses in Visual studio Ultimate
 - run all tests in solution
 - run project HelloWorldDemo
-- run Sandcastle help file builder with SWI-Pl-cs2\Help\SwiCsPl.shfb
+- run Sandcastle help file builder on ..\SwiPlCs\help\SwiCsPl.shfbproj
-- run SwiPlCs-Documentation/build_bin_package.bat
+- run SwiPlCs-Documentation/build_bin_package.bat (do the step above)
 - [include the new file(s) into the project]
 	- set properties 'build action' auf content